molevolworkshop/molevolworkshop.github.io/prep/tanote.md

 info@howlingbird.com
 ```

-Extra information for the T-shirt design:
+Extra information about the t-shirt design:

-The design should include the following terms:
+The design should include the following items:

-* Marine Biological Laboratory, Woods Hole, MA
+* ``Marine Biological Laboratory, Woods Hole, MA"
-* N^th (e.g., 35th) Workshop on Molecular Evolution
+* ``N^th (e.g., 35th) Workshop on Molecular Evolution"
-* Current year
+* ``Current year"
 * Preferrably related to the contents covered
-* In high quality, without too thin lines (printing will be difficult)
+* In high quality, with no excessively thin lines (printing will be difficult)
 * Examples: https://molevolworkshop.github.io/tshirts/

-Color of the T-shirts can be decided after the design is select.
+Color of the T-shirts can be decided after the design is selected.

 ## Survey
-In order to get information on the size of the t-shirts for each participant, as well as weather they would want to have lobster for the course dinner party, we created a Google survey that contains the following questions:
+To get information on the size of the t-shirts for each participant, as well as whether they would want to have a lobster for the course dinner party, we created a Google survey [e.g., https://docs.google.com/forms/d/1F0PLsQDkbpUwzcDr4vYRjnZd31H6qC1eqY8w97kC-1M] that contains the following questions:

 * What is your name?
 * For the "Course Dinner Party" on Wednesday, May 29 -- we are planning to get LOBSTERS.
 Do you want us to order one for you?
 (Y/N)